arielf/learning-to-learn/README.md

 The challenge is to create the best model possible for each of the problems presented.

-***Note:*** These are spoilers.
-A set of "cheats" or near perfect solutions.
-You're encouraged to solve the problems yourself before looking at the solutions below.
+***Note:*** these are spoilers.
+A set of "cheats" for near perfect solutions.
+You're encouraged to try and solve the problems yourself, before looking at the solutions below.

 ## A trivial classifier